-I stepped outside of my hotel and surveyed the scene.
-The narrow sidewalks were no match for the heavy foot traffic, as a combination of street vendors, workers, and picture-taking tourists jostled for position.
-Up above, stunning displays of flower gardens—typically on wooden third-floor balconies—trailed over the railing and down to the second floor.
+In Cartagena’s Old Town the narrow sidewalks were no match for the heavy foot traffic, as a combination of street vendors, workers, and picture-taking tourists jostled for position.

-My spontaneous walking tour led me through the Plaza de Bolivar, which ended up being my favorite reading spot in all of Cartagena.
-The plaza was packed with exotic plants and benches.
+My self-guided spontaneous walking tour led me through the Plaza de Bolivar, which ended up being my favorite reading spot in all of Cartagena.
+The plaza was packed with exotic plants and benches perfect for cozying up with a book.
 A local was hawking knock-off soccer jerseys as I entered through a set of wrought iron gates.

-I admired the statue of Simon Bolivar and turned my attention to the adjacent Palacio de la Inquisición.
+After admiring the statue of Simon Bolivar, I turned my attention to the adjacent Palacio de la Inquisición.
 The impressive Baroque-style façade drew me closer and the inviting air conditioned interior sealed the deal.
-The cheap entrance fee was well worth the hour I spent inside, as the museum offers a sobering look at the Inquisition, complete with an array of torture instruments and artwork.

-The hotel staff had mentioned one thing: Plaza de la Aduana—the largest and oldest square in Cartagena.
-I finally pulled out my map and made the quick five-minute journey, sidestepping an overeager coconut vendor along the way.
+The hotel staff had mentioned one must-see: Plaza de la Aduana—the largest and oldest square in Cartagena.
+Since I hadn’t found it on my wander, I finally pulled out my map and made the quick five-minute journey, sidestepping an overeager coconut vendor along the way.

 I reached the plaza and was greeted by a musical performance in the square.
-Teenagers in a colorful ensemble were dancing to the beat of a lively band, a feat that even kept the local pigeon population at bay.
+Teenagers in colorful ensembles were dancing to the beat of a lively band, a feat that even kept the local pigeon population at bay.

-The square was within sight of the outer walls and I took my opportunity to get a vantage point of the city.
-I caught a glimpse of the newer beachfront district, Bocagrande, complete with its high rise hotels and apartment buildings that could rival any waterfront locale in Miami.
+From there I made my way to the outer walls and took my opportunity to get a vantage point of the city from above.
+I caught a glimpse of the newer beachfront district, Bocagrande, complete with high-rise hotels and apartment buildings that would rival any waterfront locale in Miami.